-METALS-Copper steadies as China factory activity improves
+METALS-Copper steady as China factory activity improves

 The official PMI was at 49.8 in September, slightly higher than 49.5 in August.

-“The official survey is a mix of large state-owned enterprises and private companies ... while the Caixin puts more emphasis on smaller and private companies,” said analyst Helen Lau of Argonaut Securities.
+“The official survey is a mix of large state-owned enterprises and private companies... while the Caixin puts more emphasis on smaller and private companies,” said analyst Helen Lau of Argonaut Securities.

-CHINA: China accounts for nearly half of global copper demand estimated at 24 million tonnes this year.
+CHINA: China accounts for nearly half of global copper demand, estimated at 24 million tonnes this year.

 TRADE: China hopes Beijing and Washington will resolve their trade dispute “with a calm and rational attitude”, Vice Commerce Minister Wang Shouwen said on Sunday, ahead of talks expected in Washington on Oct.
 10-11.